-The Sensing Stockholm project aims at bringing environmental data to the doorstep of citizens: By collecting, analyzing and visualizing hyperlocal environmental data to study a number of urban phenomena (e.g. air quality, road quality, and thermal leaks from buildings) we aim at delivering actionable insights for public good.
+The Sensing Stockholm project aims at bringing environmental data to the doorstep of citizens: By collecting, analyzing and visualizing hyperlocal environmental data to study a number of urban phenomena (e.g. air quality, road quality, and thermal leaks from buildings) we aim at delivering actionable insights for the public good.

 Anjomshoaa, A., Duarte, F., Rennings, D., Matarazzo, T., deSouza, P., Ratti, C. (2018).
 City Scanner: Building and Scheduling a Mobile Sensing Platform for Smart City Services.
 IEEE Internet of Things Journal